UX Case Study

 The Challenge

 Amazon’s current list feature suffers from "discovery friction."
 The entry point is buried deep within product pages, and the management interface feels like a legacy database rather than a modern shopping tool.
-For users, this leads to forgotten items and abandoned carts; for Amazon, it’s a massive loss in potential "social gifting" revenue and user intent data.
+For users, this leads to forgotten items and abandoned carts; for Amazon, it’s a massive loss in potential revenue.

 The Solution

-I used Figma Make to create an initial prototype of the redesigned the list experience to be frictionless.
-By introducing a high-visibility "Heart" interaction and a slide-out management panel, it eliminates page reloads and simplified multi-list organization.
-The result is a high-fidelity prototype that transforms a static list into an interactive, organized, and shareable shopping hub.
+I used both Figma Make and v0 to create initial prototypes of the redesigned the list experience to be frictionless.
+By introducing a high-visibility "Heart" interaction, it simplifies multi-list organization.
+The results are prototypes that transform a static list into an interactive, organized, and shareable shopping hub.

 Current List Feature